 Certificate III In Animal Studies

-All needed knowledge if animals were to be treated her on The Sanctuary.
-By being able to do this the patients are spared the stress of long distance travel and oral sedation.
+All needed knowledge if animals were to be treated here on The Sanctuary.
+By being able to do this the patients are spared the stress of long distance travel and pre sedation.

-Please look for surgeries preformed by Nina in the added page Nina's Ark Hospital .
+Please look for treatment given by Nina in the added page Nina's Ark Hospital .